PogorelovAlex/reg_app/README.md

 Reg-APP
 # Getting Started with Reg app

-You need to install all npm packages with `npm i`, then
+You need to install all npm packages with `npm i` in main directory and in `client` directory too, then

 Configure `.env` file :